abce-dev/abce/README.md

   * `-d`: "demo" mode, pauses execution at the end of each time step to allow the user to review printed outputs

-### Input Files

-Here is a description of all the input files that one needs to successfully develop their own `abce` simulation.

-### Settings File Parameters

-Here is a description of each parameter in the settings file.

-### Agent Settings

-Here is a description of each parameter in the `gc_params.yml` file that describes agent characteristics.

 ### Use ABCE with `watts`
 The[ Workflow and Template Toolkit for Simulations (`watts`)](https://github.com/watts-dev/watts) has an `abce` plugin.
 Please see the `watts` documentation for usage.
 This workflow tool is useful for conducting sensitivity analyses and other experiments with `abce`.

-## Contributing

 ## Testing
-`abce` is written in both Julia and Python, there is no unified testing framework at this time.
-The Python and Julia code may be tested separately.

 ### Python Unit Tests

 Python tests may be run with `pytest` in the top-level directory.

-### Julia Unit Tests

-**NOTE: Tests are still being added `abce`.**

 ### Integration Tests